minimo-io/betizen-ssg/README.md

 ## To Do

+-   Work on the tags/categories page (now from top menu being ready -and links being defined!)
 -   Translate common texts
--   Work on the tags/categories page
 -   Uncomment {# <meta name="robots" content="index,follow" /> #} and remove vercel.json noindex header.

 ### v2